 Key Takeaways

-- AI agents are in production at major enterprises — but mostly for narrow, well-defined tasks, not open-ended autonomous operation
+- AI agents are in production at major enterprises, but mostly for narrow, well-defined tasks rather than open-ended autonomous operation.

-- The biggest production successes are in document processing, code review, and scheduled research/reporting tasks
+- The biggest production wins are in document processing, code review, and scheduled research/reporting tasks.

-- LangGraph has pulled ahead as the preferred framework for complex production agents; the OpenAI Agents SDK and Anthropic's Managed Agents API are competing for platform-aligned workloads
+- LangGraph leads for complex production agents; the OpenAI Agents SDK and Anthropic's Managed Agents API compete for platform-aligned workloads.

-- Observability tooling (tracing, logging, cost tracking) has become a required part of any production agent deployment
+- Observability tooling (tracing, logging, cost tracking) is now required for any production agent deployment.

-The production agent deployments generating the most value in 2026 cluster around four categories: document-intensive work, code automation, scheduled research, and customer-facing triage — all tasks with clear success criteria, verifiable outputs, and recoverable errors.
+The production agent deployments generating the most value in 2026 cluster around four categories: document-intensive work, code automation, scheduled research, and customer-facing triage.

-This is the most mature and reliable category.
-Agents that read contracts, invoices, research papers, or regulatory filings and extract structured information are performing well in production.
-Law firms are running contract review agents.
-Financial institutions are running earnings call analysis agents.
-Government agencies are running regulatory compliance agents.
-The pattern: structured input format, clear extraction schema, human review on low-confidence outputs.
+Agents that read contracts, invoices, regulatory filings and extract structured information.
+Law firms run contract review agents.
+Government agencies run compliance agents.
+The pattern: structured input, clear extraction schema, human review on low-confidence outputs.

 Code Review and Generation